 Day 8 Djupivogur

 The fishing village of Djupivogur is today’s starting point to explore Vatnajokull Glacier (optional).
 Go on a four wheel-drive Jeep tour (optional) or take a boat trip in the Jokulsarlon Glacier Lagoon (optional).
 Icebergs of all shapes and sizes are floating in the water - an unforgettable adventure.

 Day 9 Vestmannaeyjar (Westman Islands)

 Located off Iceland’s South Coast, the Westman Islands were formed by submarine volcanic eruptions around 10,000 years ago.
 Surtsey Island emerged from the sea in 1963 and is one the youngest land masses on earth.
 We go ashore on Heimaey, the only inhabited island, where half-buried houses remain from a violent 1973 eruption.
 During the shore landing there is time for bird watching and you might even spot whales.

 Day 10 Reykjavik

 After breakfast we bid farewell to the OCEAN DIAMOND as we sail back into Reykjavik.
-Explore inland areas like the Golden Circle and its famous Gullfoss waterfall via our Air & Ground package or explore the sights of south and west Iceland on a self-drive road trip.
+Explore inland areas like the Golden Circle and its famous Gullfoss waterfall via our Air & Ground (prices for 2021 on request) package or explore the sights of south and west Iceland on a self-drive road trip (prices upon request).
 You can also simply hang out in Reykjavik, a perfect city for those who want to refresh their spirit in a place that combines invigorating outdoor activities, great food and world-class entertainment.

 Please note: If you book return flights on your own please choose a connection that does not depart before noon from Keflavik airport on the same day the OCEAN DIAMOND arrives in Reykjavik.